Last Updated on May 31, 2023

 What Happens When a Student Graduates?

-Students can only work with an F-1 visa throughout the time that they are enrolled in an academic program at a U.S. college or university (inclusive of OPT/STEM OPT eligibility).
+Students can only work with an F-1 visa while enrolled in an academic program at a U.S. college or university (including OPT/STEM OPT eligibility).
 Employment must be terminated when the student is no longer eligible to work through the F-1 program.

-However, students will still have options to continue working in the U.S. even if they are no longer eligible to work in the F-1 program.
+However, students can still work in the U.S. even if they are no longer eligible to work in the F-1 program.
 One available option is to switch from a student visa to another type of work visa, such as an H-1B visa.
-An H-1B visa will allow a student to work in the U.S. for a total of six years.
-The H-1B visa is granted initially for three years with the option of a second three-year extension.
+An H-1B visa allows a student to work in the U.S. for a total of six years.
+The H-1B visa is granted for three years with the option of a second three-year extension.

 Talented foreign workers continue to play an important role in stimulating the U.S. economy and creating a more dynamic workforce.
-They are also essential for U.S. graduate schools and universities, which, as Envoy’s 2021 Immigration Trends Report shows, are two of the most important recruiting sources for employers.
+They are also essential for U.S. graduate schools and universities, which, as Envoy’s 2021 Immigration Trends Report shows, are two of employers’ most important recruiting sources.
 In the years ahead, talented foreign students will likely play an increasingly critical role in filling jobs and classrooms across the U.S.

 For more information on hiring students through the F-1 visa program and how Envoy Global can help you navigate F-1 student visa requirements by combining top immigration law firms and a robust technology platform, contact us to learn more.